BlockScope/blockscope/www-hakyll/drafts/2021-12-14-ghc-corroborate.rst

         </footer>

 The Haskell Language Server is fantastic.
 Beneath it all is ghc-lib_, an API for GHC decoupled from GHC versions.
-I thought I could do something similar to help with authoring GHC type checker plugins and created ghc-corrobarate_.
+I thought I could do something with ghc-corrobarate_.
 As a first attempt I tried using ghc-lib only to find out that this is not an alternative API over the full GHC API.
 You can compile to it but not run on it.
+Bummer I can't use ghc-lib to insulate me from GHC changes.

     "While ghc-lib provides the full GHC API, it doesn't contain a runtime system, nor does it create a package database.
 That means you can't run code